 And, if you are really to put people before policies in the Labour Party, then we must do more to move towards a less bureaucratic and more relational culture.

 Over the past few months I have asked almost everyone I have trained why it is they joined the Labour Party.
 Not a single person has told me that they joined to pass resolutions at GC or approve the minutes of the last meeting.
 I have heard some amazing stories that really help to understand people’s motivation to be Labour and provided a basis for collective action – but precious little time is devoted to such relational activity in our Party meetings.

 If we are to be a Movement for Change we have to be able to understand and relate to fellow members in our constituency.
 It is very difficult to do this unless we invest time in getting to know them – and the best way to do this is through the 1-2-1 meeting, which we train all our Future Leaders to do.
 Our Future Leaders are already seeing that taking the time to meet other individual members and understand their concerns can transform the ability of a local party to act effectively as well as ensuring that it meets the needs and desires of its members.

 Putting people before policies is both radical and counter-cultural.
 It requires a party leadership that respects and trusts its membership to take autonomous action to address local injustices and make the Labour Party relevant to local communities, whether we are in government or opposition, either nationally or locally.

 We rightly treasure our traditions and institutions, and a relational culture cannot spring up overnight, but unless we change to our focus from policies to people the Labour Party will not become the movement for change we know it needs to be.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.